 - A 30 Instagram post trial.

-- Access to 5 Tailwind Tribes to help get your Pinterest pins shared from the outset.
+- Access to 5 Tailwind Communities to help get your Pinterest pins shared from the outset.

 It’s a pretty decent trial to be honest, since it gives you plenty of time and space to properly use Tailwind to see how it works.